Pierre Howard

-Pierre DuVinage Howard, Jr. (born February 3, 1943) is an American attorney and politician.
+Pierre DuVinage Howard, Jr. (born February 3, 1943) is an American politician.
 He served as the ninth Lieutenant Governor of the U.S. state of Georgia.

 Background

 Howard was born into a political family, the son of Pierre DuVinage Howard (1912-1976) and Caroline Ridley Howard (1913-2013).
 His great-grandfather, Thomas Coke Howard, was a member of the Georgia House of Representatives.
 His grandfather, William S. Howard served in the Georgia House, as well as the U.S. House of Representatives.
 Howard attended the University of Georgia, where he was captain of the tennis team and president of Sigma Alpha Epsilon fraternity.
 He graduated Phi Beta Kappa and went on to receive a law degree from the University of Georgia.
 In 1974, Howard married Nancy Barnes.
 They have two children, Christopher and Caroline.

 State Senate

 Howard entered politics in 1972.
 He was elected to the Georgia State Senate, representing DeKalb County's 42nd district.
 He was subsequently re-elected eight times, serving a total of 18 years, until 1990.
 During his tenure in the Senate, Howard served eight years as assistant floor leader for Governor George Busbee and 16 years as chairman of the Senate Human Resources Committee.